PARSE: Part-Aware Relational Spatial Modeling: Part-Centric Assembly Graph

 \subsection{Nodes: A Two-Level Structure}

 To effectively model part-aware relations, the nodes~($\mathcal{V}$) in a PAG are organized into a two-level structure.

 \paragraph{Object Nodes ($\mathcal{V}_O$).} These nodes form the upper level, representing the primary entities in a scene.
-Each object node encapsulates a semantic query, not a specific 3D model.
+Each object node encapsulates a semantic query, not a specific 3D instance.
 This query can be either a single, concrete category or an explicit set of candidate categories.
 This design defers the choice of a specific geometric instance to the synthesis stage, greatly enhancing the compositional diversity of generated scenes.

 \paragraph{Part Nodes ($\mathcal{V}_P$).} These nodes form the lower level and are the fundamental units for our part-aware approach.
 Each object node serves as a parent to a set of part nodes representing its geometrically meaningful components (\eg, a ``chair'' connects to its ``legs", ``seat", and ``back cushion").
-Crucially, each part is further defined by a set of labeled surfaces (\eg, \textit{top, bottom, front, back, left, right}) that are assigned with respect to the asset's canonical pose.
-These labeled surfaces act as the specific geometric interfaces for alignment and contact, enabling precise constraint definition.
-These part-level nodes are the fundamental units for defining the precise geometric relations that govern a scene's physical structure.
+Each part is further defined by a set of labeled surfaces (\eg, \textit{top, bottom, front, back, left, right}) that are assigned with respect to the asset's canonical pose.
+These labeled surfaces act as the specific geometric interfaces for alignment and contact, enabling precise constraint definition that govern the scene's assembly structure.